Dehghanni/Teofl/Speaking.md

 - **Rich people should help poor ones**

 - Affluent people should help poor ones in order to make society a better, more humane place.
 - The seeds of many social maladies can be traced back to poverty.
-If destitution is rife in a society, the crime rate will rise alarmingly, which profoundly affects all people&#39;s lives including the rich ones.
+If destitution is rife in a society, the crime rate will rise alarmingly, which profoundly affects all people&#39;s lives including the rich ones adversely.
 - Help philanthropic organizations and do humanitarian activities and try to help the homeless, orphans, or disaster victims.

 - **Writing or speaking**